 Similarly, should look at the Iranian armed forces.
 In the recent past they had combat experience of the Iran-Iraq war, 1980-1987 years, which, however, there were few positive points in the operational art.
 Iran-Iraq war has turned into a long-term position bloody conflict without crushing the enemy.

-The total number of armed forces and security forces of Iran is about 475 thousand.
-The peculiarity of the "revolutionary army building" Iran was the division of its armed forces on its own armed forces and the Islamic Revolutionary Guard Corps (IRGC).
+The total strength of the armed forces and the security forces of Iran is about 475 thousand.
+A feature of the "revolutionary military construction" of Iran was the division of its armed forces into the armed forces themselves and the Islamic Revolutionary Guard Corps (IRGC).
 The latter are the guarantor of the "Islamic revolution" and its values in Iran.
-IRGC has evolved into a key organization in order to maintain internal security.
-But at the same time, such as Iran's missile program are exclusively run by the IRGC.
-In November 2009, the IRGC intelligence units have been authorized, surpassing the powers of intelligence services in Iran. special operations unit of the IRGC-Quds Force has approximately 10-15 thousand people who provide advice, support and organize the supply of arms pro-Iranian political factions or leaders in Lebanon, Iraq, Syria, the Gulf States, Gaza and the West Bank, Afghanistan and Central Asia.
-The IRGC is also increasingly involved in sanctions under the Iran's economy, operating through a network of contracting companies, which he created.
+The IRGC has become a key organization for maintaining internal security.
+But at the same time, for example, Iran's missile programs are exclusively run by the IRGC.
+In November 2009, the reconnaissance units of the IRGC received powers superior to those of the intelligence service of Iran.
+The Special Operations Division of the IRGC-Quds has approximately 10-15 thousand people who advise, support and organize arms transfers to pro-Iranian political factions or leaders in Lebanon, Iraq, Syria, the Gulf States, Gaza and the West Bank, Afghanistan and Central Asia.
+IRGC is also increasingly involved in the Iranian economy under the sanctions, acting through a network of contracting enterprises that it created.

 Regular ground forces of Iran are about 350 thousand people.
 IRGC ground - about 100 thousand people.
 IRGC naval fleet is about 20 thousand people.
 A regular Navy - about 18 thousand people.
 Regular Air Force has about 30 thousand soldiers.
 Security forces in the order of 40-60 thousand law enforcement officers.
 600 thousand Iranians is a volunteer militia "Basij".
 "Basij" controlled IRGC permeates virtually all Iranian institutions.